Close encounters with attractors of the third kind

-Describing the approach of initially non-equilibrium systems to equilibrium is one of the unifying pursuits across a broad range of physical disciplines.
+\textbf{\textit{Introduction.~}} Describing the approach of initially non-equilibrium systems to equilibrium is one of the unifying pursuits across a broad range of physical disciplines.
 In high energy physics, this has been the long time study of how a system thermalizes post collision \cite{Berges:2020fwq}.
 Thermalization naturally leads to hydrodynamization, how well a system becomes described by hydrodynamics.
 Interestingly, although hydrodynamics is a theory which is sensible as a derivative expansion, it has been observed that hydrodynamics holds unreasonably well outside of its naive range of applicability, when gradients are large \cite{Romatschke:2017ejr}.
 This tension has been in part resolved via the discovery of hydrodynamic attractors \cite{Heller:2015dha} (see \cite{Soloviev:2021lhs,Jankowski:2023fdz} for reviews), which represent non-equilibrium solutions to which generic evolutions decay.
 Consequently, the system ``forgets" about its initial configuration as it approaches a hydrodynamic regime.